<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Microsegmentation cuts costs in ways you can measure within the first year.
 The IBM 2025 Cost of a Data Breach Report found that organizations using security AI and automation saved $1.9 million per breach on average.
 Real-world case studies show even larger savings:

-• A global biopharma company reduced its segmentation project cost from $200M to $50M (75% TCO reduction) by switching from legacy firewalls to agentless microsegmentation.
+• A global biopharma company reduced its segmentation project cost from $200M to $50M (75% TCO reduction) by moving from legacy firewalls to agentless microsegmentation.

 • A top-10 U.S. health system cut projected microsegmentation spend from $38M to $9M (76% TCO reduction) while reducing required staff from 14 FTEs to 2.